berndporr/iirj/README.md

 ```

 ## Documentation
-* Run: `mvn javadoc:javadoc` to generate the JavaDoc
+* `mvn javadoc:javadoc` generates the JavaDocs
-* Run: `mvn site` to generate the web pages containing the documentation.
+* `mvn site` generates the web pages containing the documentation
+under `target/site`.

 ## Testing
-Run: `mvn test` which will create impulse responses in subdirectories
+`mvn test` creates impulse responses in the subdirectories
-for the filters implemented in: `target/surefire-reports`.
+for the different filters: `target/surefire-reports`.

 To see the frequency responses install octave, copy the script
 'src/test/resources/filtertest.m'
 in these subdirectories and run it from there.
 You should see the
-different frequency reponses of these filters.
+different frequency reponses for high/low/stop/bandpass.
 You can try
 out different filter parameters by modifiing the test
 scripts and re-run 'mvn test'.